ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/day-view.md

 ## Example

-The following example shows the use of `dayEventsViewStyle` and `allDayEventsViewStyle`:
+The following example shows how to style the day view:

 <snippet id='calendar-dayview-styling'/>